 There is no denying that in general October is a when autumn takes a deep grip on the UK, and although temperatures can be mild during the day, you will often find the weather brisk at best.
 It is also worth remembering that even mild days turn into cold nights.
 Make sure you wrap everyone up warm and consider a change of clothes if you fancy doing any of the water rides (we recommend the Rapids as the most suitable winter water ride)

 The park is big, so plan to spend your time in certain areas before hand and maybe even think about where you would like to eat and drink to prevent racing around the park all day.
 Be aware The Skyride will close as dusk approaches for safety reasons, which will mean you need to be more aware of travelling around after this time.

 Scarefest Special Events:

-All the family will love the shows on the Trick or Treat Stage as all five Scarefest characters star in musical and fun interactive shows, the playful characters are also around after the show for pictures and to meet everyone.
-The show doesn’t last long but it is nice to have a break from running around in the chaos of the park.
+All the family will love the shows on the main stage on the front lawns – all five Scarefest characters star in musical and fun interactive shows, the playful characters are also around after the show for pictures and to meet everyone.
+The shows don’t last long but it is nice to have a break from running around in the chaos of the park.

 Plan well – if you are staying all day its a long day!

 This year the park are offering a range of extra food kiosks on the front lawn but as the day is long and chilly you’ll probably want to eat indoors; all of the following normally offer indoor seating.

 - Rollercoaster Restaurant (Forbidden Valley)